AI-written patch example

 1. Fixed task

-Each run starts from the same release-it task setup.
+Each run starts from the same setup.

 Each task uses the same repo state and the same approved expected-behavior file before the model writes anything.